jtschuster/ekho/software/pc_emulator/readme2.txt

 4- connect 12-18 volts battery to Ekho emulate board.
 5- place a capacitor between EKho output "load" and your load.
 I use 2.2 uF.
 You may need a much smaller capacitor if you use a large resistor.
 Keep in mind the RC constant and whether it is reasonable for your application.
-6- Although , the board has 470 ohm sense resistor , but you might need to remove it and replaced it by a resistor that suit your recorded harvester.
+6- Although the board has a 470 ohm sense resistor, but you might need to remove it and replaced it by a resistor that suit your recorded harvester.
 Also you have to change the variable "RESISTANCE" value in "emulate.cpp" to reflect the resistance that you are using.
+You can place a resistor between the P$1 (LOAD_V) and P$2 (AMPOUT) pins to interchange.

 How to choose a sense resistor for a certain harvester?